 working outside of a DVC project environment, for example in an

 When working inside another DVC project though, this is not the best strategy because the connection between the projects is lost — others won't know where the data came from or whether new versions are available.

 $ dvc import https://github.com/iterative/dataset-registry \ get-started/data.xml -o data/data.xml

 dvc add, but the resulting

-metadata to track changes in the source repository.
-This allows you to bring in
+includes metadata to track changes in the source repository.
+This allows you to

 It's also possible to integrate your data or models directly in source code with DVC's Python API.
 This lets you access the data contents directly from within an application at runtime.
 For example: